East Riding County League

 The East Riding County League is a football competition based in England.
-It has a total of six divisions including the East Riding County League Premier Division which sits at level 13 of the English football league system and is a feeder to the Humber Premier League.
+It has a total of six divisions including the East Riding County League Premier Division which sits at level 12 of the English football league system and is a feeder to the Humber Premier League.
 For the 2018–19 season, the league decided to operate with just six divisions, losing division six and merging the remaining teams from that division to the remaining divisions.

+At the AGM of the Humber Premier League it was decided that, for the 2023-24 season, Division One of the Humber Premier League would be merged with the Premier Division of the East Riding County League to create a feeder division for the HPL.